stefanv/blog/content/2013-06-27-scipy2013-proceedings.md

+---
-Title: SciPy2013 Proceedings
+title: SciPy2013 Proceedings
-Date: 2013-06-27 17:20
+date: 2013-06-27 17:20
-Tags: scipy, python
+tags: ['scipy', 'python']
-Status: published
+status: published
-Summary: Where I announce the SciPy 2013 proceedings, and talk about how we did it.
+summary: Where I announce the SciPy 2013 proceedings, and talk about how we did it.
+---

 The talks for the 12th (fantastic) Python in Science conference just concluded, and I am happy to announce the